-The Sony SRS-XB12 is the best cheap Bluetooth speaker that we've tested.
-This small and outstandingly portable speaker comes with a strap that makes it easy to take with you when you're on the go.
-It's very well-built and is rated IP67 for dust and water resistance though we don't currently test for this.
-Thanks to its 360-design, it also has outstanding directivity resulting in a large and spacious soundstage so you can clearly hear your audio from all angles.
+The Anker Soundcore 3 is the best cheap Bluetooth speaker that we've tested.
+This small, lightweight speaker is incredibly portable and comes with a detachable carrying cord, so you can easily take it with you when you're on the go.
+It's also decently built and is rated IPX7 for dust and water resistance, though we don't currently test for this.

 Apr 30, 2021: Added the Sony SRS-XB12 as the 'Best Cheap Bluetooth Speaker' as it's a better speaker overall, and added the OontZ Angle 3 ULTRA a 'Customizable Alternative'.
 Also moved the JBL GO 3 to the Notable Mentions.

 Apr 09, 2021: Replaced the Sony SRS-XB12 with the OontZ Angle 3 ULTRA as the pick for 'Best Cheap Bluetooth Speaker' and moved the Sony to Notable Mentions.
 Changed the category 'Better-Built Alternative' to 'Hangable Alternative'.
 Confirmed the rest of the picks are in stock and still the best recommendations for our users.

 Mar 19, 2021: Replaced the OontZ Angle 3 ULTRA with the Sony SRS-XB12 as it represents a better value to most users.
 Moved the OontZ to Notable Mentions.